openebs/openebs/contribute/design/1.x/cstor/20200511-cstor-backupandrestore.md

    3.2 Wait till CVC comes to Bound state.
    3.3 Create a replica count number of restore CR’s which will be responsible for dumping backup data into the volume dataset.
 4. Call cloud interface API `RestoreSnapshot` to download the snapshot from the cloud provider.

+##### Accessing CVC REST Endpoint

+- One can access the REST endpoint of CVC by fetching the details of CVC-Operator service.
+Below command will be help to get the CVC-Operator service kubectl get service -n <openebs_namespace> -l openebs.io/component-name: cvc-operator-svc

 ##### Velero Server Sends DeleteSnapshot Request